-This strategy represents the first Irish output of the four-year, cross-European project, Restorative Justice: Strategies for Change.
-The purpose of the strategy is to help embed restorative justice and restorative practices within the Irish criminal justice system, building on existing practices and stimulating new work to fill gaps in policy and practice.
-It aims to integrate all the information collected during a symposium which took place on March 1st, 2019, at Maynooth University, bringing together 94 persons working across the criminal justice system.
+This strategy represents the first Irish output of the four-year, cross-European project, Restorative Justice: Strategies for Change (see Appendix A for the background to this project).
+The purpose of the strategy is to help embed restorative justice and restorative practices within the Irish criminal justice system, building on existing practices and stimulating new work to fill gaps in policy and practice (see Appendix B for a brief overview of the current state of the field within Ireland).
+It aims to integrate all the information collected during a symposium which took place on March 1st, 2019, at Maynooth University, bringing together 94 persons working across the criminal justice system (see Appendix C for the report from this event).
 People who were interested in the event but could not attend, were given an opportunity afterwards to respond by email to the questions which were asked of attendees on the day.